aayushrautela/proxyselfhost/README.md

 # Self-Hosting Without a Public IP: Step-by-Step Guide

 ### Introduction
 Self-hosting your services at home offers several advantages.
 Your home PC can be more secure, more powerful, and customizable to your needs compared to shared hosting environments.
-However, not everyone has a public IP address, which is necessary for direct access to your home-hosted services.
+However, not everyone has a public IP address (or only get a public ipv6, like myself), which is necessary for direct access to your home-hosted services.
 This guide walks you through setting up a secure tunnel using a VPS (Virtual Private Server) to allow access to your home-hosted services, even without a public IP.

 ---